Towards High Performance Low Complexity Calibration in Appearance Based Gaze Estimation: METHODOLOGY

 \subsection{Subject-Dependent Bias}

 Fig.~\ref{fig:bias_subj} compares the gaze angles estimated by a subject-independent estimator~\cite{chen2018appearance} and the ground truth for one subject (p06) from MPIIGaze~\cite{zhang2015appearance}.
+The difference between an estimated angle and the corresponding ground truth is presented by the vertical difference between a color dot and the black line $y=x$.
 The scatter plots indicate that there is a bias between the estimates and ground truth angles, which is quite constant across gaze angles.
 When the image are flipped horizontally, the yaw bias changes sign, but the pitch bias stays similar.

 The bias has two sources: first, there are components of gaze that vary from subject to subject that cannot be estimated from appearance.
 For example, as shown in Fig.~\ref{fig:overview}(b), there is a deviation between the visual axis (the line connecting the nodal point with the fovea) and the optic axis (the line connecting the nodal point with the pupil center) of an eye, which varies from person to person~\cite{atchison2000optics, guestrin2006general}.
-Second, there may be changes in appearance between subjects that are also correlated with gaze shift.
+Second, there may be changes in appearance between subjects that are correlated with changes due to gaze shifts.

 Fig.~\ref{fig:Error} analyzes the error of the subject-independent estimator~\cite{chen2018appearance} across subjects on MPIIGaze in leave-one-subject-out cross-validation.
-Fig.~\ref{fig:Error} show the means and standard deviations (SDs) of the yaw and pitch error, for different subjects and for both the original and horizontally flipped images.
+Fig.~\ref{fig:Error} shows the means and standard deviations (SDs) of the yaw and pitch error, for different subjects and for both the original and horizontally flipped images.
 These results show that in both yaw and pitch angles, the errors are generally biased.
 The bias varies widely across subjects.
 When a image is horizontally flipped, the yaw bias typically has similar magnitude but a different sign, while the pitch bias remains similar.
 The mean squared bias across subjects (16.2 $\mathrm{deg}^2$) exceeds the mean intra-subject variance (12.9 $\mathrm{deg}^2$), indicating that the bias is a significant contributor to the error.

 Motivated by these findings, for the $j^{\text{th}}$ image of the $i^{\text{th}}$ subject in a dataset, $X_{i,j}$, we decompose our gaze estimate $\hat{g}(X_{i,j})\in\mathbb{R}^2$ in (yaw, pitch) into the sum of a subject-independent estimate $\hat{t}(X_{i,j};\Phi)\in\mathbb{R}^2$ and a subject-dependent bias $\hat{b}_i\in\mathbb{R}^2$: